wp-plugins/content-views-query-and-display-post-page/README.txt

 * Enable/Disable pagination
 * Open an item in new tab, current tab

-Also, you can export 'View' to query posts, pages in your other WordPress sites (Please check **Frequently Asked Questions** tab to know what is 'View')
+Also, you can export 'View' to query posts, pages in your other WordPress sites (Please check **FAQ** tab to know what is 'View')

 **Want more features, such as**